quirino-cargill/assessments-template/README.md

 # Assessment Documentation

-The main goal of this assessment is to create a React Application using TypeScript in order to show a list of commodities fetched through a provided REST api, and allow the user to search and filter through the fetched commodities.
+The main goal of this assessment is to create a React Application using TypeScript in order to show some financial market data associated to a list of stocks fetched through a provided REST api, and allow the user to search and filter through the fetched commodities, and check out some analytics associated to the fetched data

 ## Instructions